 After tapping into their “inner-leaf”, guide them in a meditation.
 Have them imagine that they are still the leaf blowing gently in the wind.
 Where does the wind take them?
 It can be anywhere in the world (or even someplace completely imaginary).
 What else is there with you?
 Are there other leaves?
 What’s the temperature like?
 Are there sounds?
 Smells?
 Let them rest quietly for a while, mentally exploring their leaf’s journey.

-When the guided meditation is complete, children sit up tall and try to balance their object on their heads as they inhale and exhale a few times.
+When the guided meditation is complete, invite children to sit up tall and try to balance their objects on their heads as they inhale and exhale a few times.
 Then have them bring the object to their heart and smile as they invite the beauty of fall into their hearts.

 Like what you read here?
 There’s so much MORE to explore and learn with Kidding Around Yoga.
 Check out our website for our live and online teacher trainings, Yoga Alliance-approved 95-hour RCYT trainings, specialty online courses, original music, merchandise, and beyond!
-Learn more about yoga philosophy with KAY’s online course Raja Yoga.
+KAY even offers an online course all about yogic philosophy (Raja Yoga Training).